PHart3/2-groups-agda/README.txt

-This project is on the theory of deloopings of 2-groups.
+This project is on constructing an equivalence between (a) the 2-category of coherent 2-groups and
+  (b) the 2-category of 2-truncated connected pointed types.